 Valuable HIPAA resources

-While there are many fine organizations to help you organize around HIPAA, it is helpful to go to the source or credible trade organizations.
+While there are many fine organizations to help you organize around HIPAA, it’s helpful to go to the source or credible trade organizations.
 Here is a list of useful links and resources:

-Summary of the HIPAA Security Rule: shows the key elements of the Security Rule including the safeguards that must be in place. www.hhs.gov/ocr/privacy/hipaa/understanding/srsummary.html
+Summary of the HIPAA Security Rule: Shows the key elements of the Security Rule including the safeguards that must be in place.

-Health Information Technology: Collection, User and Disclosure Limitation Principle and FAQ’s: shows when PHI can be shared without a BAA. http:/hhs.gov/ocr/privacy/understanding/special/healthit/index.html
+Health Information Technology: Collection, User and Disclosure Limitation Principle and FAQs.
+Shows when PHI can be shared without a BAA.

-With government incentives and penalties in place, healthcare organizations are incentivized to implement IT solutions that keep populations healthy while at the same time protect their patients’ health information.
-A development shop will do well by educating itself on HIPAA rules and securing Health Information System customers.
+Government incentives and penalties incentivize health care organizations to implement IT solutions that keep populations, healthy while at the same time protect their patients’ health information.
+Educate your organization on HIPAA rules in order to secure Health Information System customers.